This-Is-Suhrid-apparently/CSE597_Project/README.md

 This is the repository for the CSE 597 Final Project

-In order to implement fine-tuning of the BLIP (Bootstrapping Language-Image Pre-training) model with a VIT (Vision Transformer) base for an image-to-text retrieval task, I have followed the following steps:
+To implement fine-tuning of the BLIP (Bootstrapping Language-Image Pre-training) model with a VIT (Vision Transformer) base for an image-to-text retrieval task, I have followed the following steps:

 1) Obtain the COCO and Flickr30k datasets from their respective official websites.
 2) Set the 'image_root' parameter in the configuration file (configs/retrieval_{dataset}.yaml) to the root directory where the downloaded images are stored.